 Interesting quote: “Most marketers abuse social media platforms.
 They use them to push their message on people and try to dominate the market… Marketers who abuse social media usually do so because they are used to using traditional marketing methods like television… With social media, talking back is the whole point; it’s a conversation, not a monologue.”

 I’ve found these books to be extremely helpful not just in the specific advice they give, but also for just boosting my confidence.
 They share stories of real people making big changes in their lives and proving that anyone can work hard and get somewhere amazing with their career.
 Let me know in the comments if there are other similar books you love to recommend!
-Now I’m going to close my computer and go crawl up in my reading chair!
+Now I’m going to close my computer and go curl up in my reading chair!
 Bye!